3 Reasons to Worry About "Final Fantasy VII Remake"

 The original game's Active Time Battle system was a clever compromise in 1997, but 2020's remake attempts to marry turn-based combat and action role-playing in an entirely different and potentially disastrous way.

-Players can maneuver the field of battle and attack to fill their ATB gauge, which can be spent to commit powerful abilities, magical spells, or use items.
+Gone are the days of random encounters and separate battle screens.
+Players freely maneuver the field in battle and attack to fill their ATB gauge, which can be spent to commit powerful abilities, magical spells, or use items.
 Having the gauge fill in this way creates a balancing act for the player — to frequently switch between characters and button-mash basic attacks to fill the gauge, then pause the action to spend points on special moves.

 Item usage being tied to the ATB gauge can lead to frustrating dilemmas in the heat of battle.
 Inevitably, there are situations where players may need to throw an injured party member into harm's way before being able to use a healing potion or revive a fallen ally.
 Players who fail to keep watch of this system's many conflicting moving parts are sure to suffer several frustrating failures.

 The camera and character movement during battle often push against each other, obfuscating the spacial relationship between the player character, the environment, and his enemy.
 The menu offers a veritable puzzle-cube of camera options that seem to promise a perfect setting for everyone, but making a single misguided adjustment can morph the simplest battles into confusing and overlong slugfests.

 2. Plot, Pacing, and Padding

 Apart from a beautiful graphical update that seamlessly transitions between cutscenes and gameplay, Final Fantasy VII Remake adds hours of content on top of the classic story.